ToxicFrog/doomrl-server/README.md

     players/*/

 Each one of these is a player-specific DoomRL directory.
 Most of the contents are symlinks to files in the root doomrl directory.
 The exceptions are files generated or edited by DoomRL as it runs -- player.wad and score.wad, the backup/, mortem/, and screenshot/ directories, the save file, and log files.
-There is also a ttyrec/ directory used by DoomRL to store completed game recordings.
+There is also a recording/ directory used by DoomRL to store completed game recordings, and a saves/ directory that stores games in progress (since DoomRL-server permits multiple concurrent games with different names).

     games/

 This holds information about games in progress.
 For each game there's a ttyrec file named for the player.
-If the player has a game in progress but is not currently playing, the file has a `.save` suffix.
+If the player has a game in progress but is not currently playing, the file has a `.<name>` suffix, where `name` is the name given to that game by the player.

 ## Future Work

 Generation of a static web interface for high score lists and mortem/ttyrec files in `www/`.

+`wins` command to list winning games only.

+Display scoreline as well as datestamp when listing available mortems and replays.

 ## License